Creating Child Custody And Visitation Arrangements That Work

 - Which parent has had the most interaction with the child?

 - Which parent has been the primary caregiver?

 - Is the conduct of either parent detrimental to the child?

 - Does one parent wish to relocate with the child?

-When a primary custodial parent chooses to move, it is presumed under Arkansas law that the move is in the best interest of the child.
-This makes it extremely important to make sure that any custody agreement is in the best interest of your child, rather than attempting custody modification later.
-At The Wright Law Firm, we can guide you through the process in order to relocate or try to prevent relocation of a child.
+When a primary custodial parent chooses to move, it is presumed under Arkansas law that the move is in the best interests of the child.
+This makes it extremely important to make sure that any custody agreement is in the best interests of your child, rather than attempting custody modification later.
+At The Wright Law Firm, I can guide you through the process in order to relocate or try to prevent the relocation of a child.